| Updated January 18, 2004

 *Major Joseph McDowell (of Quaker Meadows), in command for his

-who was sent with a letter to see General Gates, Southern Continental Commander
+who was sent with a letter to General Horatio Gates, Southern Continental Commander

 |